15+ vehicles vandalized around Washington Park during weekend

 “It’s a different schedule so they’re not at the point of addressing, finishing or moving forward with the upgrading of the ornamental lighting,” said Council Leader Richard Conti.

-The vandalism around the park is a big reason why Stephen Strollar said he’s planning on moving.
+The vandalism around the park is a big reason why Stephen Stroller said he’s planning on moving.

 “It’s unfortunate.
 It’s a historic neighborhood.
-There’s a lot of benefits of being in the center of the action,” Strollar said.
+There’s a lot of benefits of being in the center of the action,” Stroller said.

 Albany Police Officer Steve Smith said investigators do not have a motive to the crime.